Filipposstavras/-sql-ecommerce-analytics-/README.md

 # E-Commerce Sales & Customer Analytics
 SQL • Python

-This project showcases end-to-end analytics on a small e-commerce dataset using SQL, Python, and Power BI.
+This project showcases end-to-end analytics on a small e-commerce dataset using SQL.
-It demonstrates both basic and advanced SQL queries, automated data loading with Python, and visualisation readiness for BI tools.
+It demonstrates both basic and advanced SQL queries.

 ------------------------------------------------------------
 Key Skills Demonstrated